The Bankrate promise

 Online banking makes it easy for customers to open and check up on their bank accounts from any location where they have internet access.
 In addition to digital-only banks, many traditional banks offer online accounts too, such as the 360 Checking account from Capital One.

-According to Galileo, 96 percent of consumers report security of accounts and funds as a top priority when opening a bank account.
+According to Bankrate’s savings rates survey, 30 percent of consumers say the reason they don’t have an online savings account is they’re concerned about the security of their money.
 Online banks are just as safe as traditional banks, as long as they’re insured by the FDIC, which covers up to $250,000 per depositor, per account type.
 Bank websites are encrypted to prevent cybercrimes, and they typically require multi-factor authentication to ensure that no one hacks into your accounts.

 Some online banks focus on a particular cause or consumer group.
 Limelight Bank, for example, invests the deposits from its certificates of deposit (CDs) into solar panel initiatives.
 Valley Bank, a regional bank with online services, has accounts specifically designed for those working in the cannabis industry, including cultivators and wholesalers of cannabis.